-Risk of harm Proposed remedy Assessment of remedy Refusal to supply Obligation to Supply Omantel will be obliged to supply the wholesale terminating sections of leased lines as determined by the TRA.
-Undue discrimination and (1) Obligation to publish a current Reference Interconnection Offer (1) The Reference Access Offer (RAO) shall be in a form and content determined by the TRA.
-The reference to currency of the document is important and the TRA will determine the circumstances under which a RAO needs to be amended. transparency (2) Obligations of non-discrimination and transparency (2) Omantel will be subject to overriding obligations of non-discrimination and transparency, quite apart from the specific contribution to these requirements from publication of a current RAO.
+Figure 5.11: Risk of harm and proposed remedies for Market 14 Risk of harm Proposed remedy Assessment of remedy Refusal to supply Obligation to Supply Omantel will be obliged to supply the wholesale terminating sections of leased lines as determined by the TRA.
+Undue discrimination (1) Obligation to publish a current Reference Interconnection Offer (1) The Reference Access Offer (RAO) shall be in a form and content determined by the TRA.
+The reference to currency of the document is important and the TRA will determine the circumstances under which a RAO needs to be amended. and transparency (2) Obligations of non-discrimination and transparency (2) Omantel will be subject to overriding obligations of non-discrimination and transparency, quite apart from the specific contribution to these requirements from publication of a current RAO.
 Excessive pricing Price control obligation TRA will set out in a separate but related document the price control arrangements that shall apply in this market.
-Cross subsidisation/ Predation Accounting Separation (AS) AS will enable the TRA to determine the way in which costs and revenues have been allocated amongst various services to identify and assess cross subsidization and its effect on competition in downstream retail broadband markets.
+Cross Accounting AS will enable the TRA to determine the way in which costs and revenues have been allocated amongst various services to identify and assess cross subsidization and its effect on competition in downstream retail broadband markets.